OK Computer: Recording

-In early 1996, Radiohead recorded demos for their third album at Chipping Norton Recording Studios, Oxford.
+In early 1996, Radiohead recorded demos at Chipping Norton Recording Studios, Oxfordshire.
 In July, they began rehearsing and recording in their Canned Applause studio, a converted shed near Didcot, Oxfordshire.
 Even without the deadline that contributed to the stress of The Bends, the band had difficulties, which Selway blamed on their choice to self-produce: "We're jumping from song to song, and when we started to run out of ideas, we'd move on to a new song ...
 The stupid thing was that we were nearly finished when we'd move on, because so much work had gone into them."

 The members worked with nearly equal roles in the production and formation of the music, though Yorke was still firmly "the loudest voice", according to O'Brien.
-Selway said "we give each other an awful lot of space to develop our parts, but at the same time we are all very critical about what the other person is doing."
-Godrich's role as co-producer was part collaborator, part managerial outsider.
+Selway said, "We give each other an awful lot of space to develop our parts, but at the same time we are all very critical about what the other person is doing."
+Godrich's role as co-producer was part collaborator and part managerial outsider.
 He said that Radiohead "need to have another person outside their unit, especially when they're all playing together, to say when the take goes well ...
-I take up slack when people aren't taking responsibility—the term producing a record means taking responsibility for the record ...
+I take up slack when people aren't taking responsibility—the term 'producing a record' means taking responsibility for the record ...
 It's my job to ensure that they get the ideas across."
 Godrich has produced every Radiohead album since, and has been characterised as Radiohead's "sixth member", an allusion to George Martin's nickname as the "fifth Beatle".

 Radiohead decided that Canned Applause was an unsatisfactory recording location, which Yorke attributed to its proximity to the band members' homes, and Jonny Greenwood attributed to its lack of dining and bathroom facilities.
-The group had nearly completed four songs: "Electioneering", "No Surprises", "Subterranean Homesick Alien" and "The Tourist".
-They took a break from recording to embark on an American tour in 1996, opening for Alanis Morissette, performing early versions of several new songs.
+They had nearly completed "Electioneering", "No Surprises", "Subterranean Homesick Alien" and "The Tourist".
+They took a break from recording to tour America in 1996, opening for Alanis Morissette, performing early versions of several new songs.
+Greenwood said his main memory of the tour was of "playing interminable Hammond organ solos to an audience full of quietly despairing teenage girls".

-During the tour, filmmaker Baz Luhrmann commissioned Radiohead to write a song for his upcoming film Romeo + Juliet and gave them the final 30 minutes of the film.
+During the tour, Baz Luhrmann commissioned Radiohead to write a song for his upcoming film Romeo + Juliet and gave them the final 30 minutes of the film.
 Yorke said: "When we saw the scene in which Claire Danes holds the Colt .45 against her head, we started working on the song immediately."
-Soon afterwards, the band wrote and recorded "Exit Music (For a Film)"; the track plays over the film's end credits but was excluded from the soundtrack album at the band's request.
-The song helped shape the direction of the rest of the album; Yorke said it "was the first performance we'd ever recorded where every note of it made my head spin—something I was proud of, something I could turn up really, really loud and not wince at any moment."
+Soon afterwards, Radiohead wrote and recorded "Exit Music (For a Film)", which plays over the film's end credits but was excluded from the soundtrack album at their request.
+The song helped shape the direction of OK Computer.
+Yorke said it "was the first performance we'd ever recorded where every note of it made my head spin—something I was proud of, something I could turn up really, really loud and not wince at any moment".